nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Sensible Environment Variable names (and not too many of them) so they are easy to remember and set.
 - Whether or not to implement a local database feature.
 Generally this seems like a good idea, but comes with its own set of complexities.
 Maybe address this in a later cycle or if there is time prior to launch?

+Exploring ways to get the API Server to utilize a database, item Collection, and logging.
+Here are a few takeaways:

+- Set the ILogger instance to the Class it will be used in, for example `private readonly ILogger<MyClass> _logger;`, otherwise DI cannot inject it into that Class, and compile will fail.
+- EF and EF Core (see notes in next subsection).
+- Observable Collection is the way to go when it comes to updating other objects, especially the UI, whenever the collection changes.
+- Other Collection features can include _being the interface to the database_ so that whenever data is CRUD in the Collection, it is also CRUD in the database.

+Exploring file monitoring, asynchronous code, and regular expressions.
+Here are a few takeaways:

+- Microsoft Regex documentation is a little wonky.
+For example, in the API documentation there are no formal sub-section entries for `Match.Value` and `Match.Success`, yet those properties (and some other methods) exist and are listed in an expansive table! [.NET 6 API Match Class](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.match?view=net-6.0)
+- Leveraging async-await and Cancellation Tokens sounds like a good idea in order to get file monitor to monitor more than one directory, and process files as they are discovered, and log results.

+### Entity Framework and EF Core

+This 5-page feature comparison of EF Core and EF6 is probably the best TLDR: [MSFT Learn: Compare EF Core and EF6](https://learn.microsoft.com/en-us/ef/efcore-and-ef6/).
+It really pushes the idea that EF Core is the way to go with new projects.
+That's fine, but `which` EF Core?
+Turns out there are versions of EF Core that are not supported outside of .NET Core, .NET Framework, and .NET Standard 2.0.
+That's also fine, but it forces designers and developers of _existing_ products that use Entity Framework to more to EF Core (and cross their fingers) or stay with Entity Framework, which is very stable and reliable at this point.
+What is EF falls out of support completely, and EF Core doesn't support the features your application (or system) rely on?

+Tough questions there.
+Thankfully, I am not going to worry (much) about using either one, outside of the immediate compatibility and feature requirements my current project needs.

+Another sticky point is MSFT touts EF and EF Core as having support for so many database interfaces.
+While it is true there are multiple caveats and tradeoffs to consider.
+One example is Sqlite - It is supported, and there are EF/EF Core extensions that provide for integrating Sqlite, but Sqlite itself is less focused on being EF/EF Core compatible (and frankly, Windows-ready it seems).
+While Sqlite _is certainly_ in use and a good solution for many software shops on Windows, I'm chosing to not use it for this project to avoid headaches with platform and framework compatibility and interoperability.

+So, I'm going to settle on EF Core and "In Memory Database" as a simple alternative to relying on only collections, or using EF/EF Core with SQL Server or Sqlite.
+More likely, I'll look to building a [Dapper ORM](https://github.com/DapperLib/Dapper) data layer, as is described by [Tim Corey in his YouTube video Data Access with Dapper and SQL - Minimal API Project Part 1](https://www.youtube.com/watch?v=dwMFg6uxQ0I) where he is using ASP.NET Core Web API in .NET 6.

 ## Week 4

 ### ListView and MVVM